 2. Tadros TM, Klein MD, Shapira OM: Ascending aortic dilatation associated with bicuspid aortic valve: pathophysiology, molecular biology, and clinical implications.
 Circulation 119(6):880–890, 2009. doi: 10.1161/CIRCULATIONAHA.108.795401

 Children with bicuspid aortic valve may be asymptomatic if there is little or no valve dysfunction.
 Symptoms depend on the type of complication and can include fever in infective endocarditis or dyspnea, fatigue, syncope, palpitations, and exercise intolerance due to valvular regurgitation or stenosis.

 Echocardiography shows the characteristic finding of fusion of two of the three aortic valve leaflets.
 Fusion of the right coronary and left coronary leaflets is the most common morphology.
 Children with fusion of the right coronary and noncoronary leaflets are more likely to have progression of valve dysfunction and to require intervention during childhood.

-The following is an English-language resource that may be useful.
+The following English-language resource may be useful.
 Please note that The Manual is not responsible for the content of this resource.